natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-43A-1%20(China).md

 * Efficient armament of 4 x .50 calibre Browning M2 machine guns
 * Late Browning belts packs heavy firepower
-* High red-line speed; 725 kph, does not compress too badly after 650 kph
+* High red-line speed; 725 km/h, does not compress too badly after 650 km/h
 * Decent energy retention for Boom & Zoom operations
 * Excellent turn time, can turn with anything but biplanes and Japanese fighters
 * Good performance at altitude thanks to a turbocharger